mysociety/twfy-votes-django/votes/markdown/about.md

 We can override these descriptions when the automated description is not helpful - please report any issues using the link on the decision in question.

+## Legislation tags

+We group votes related to the same legislation, and link back to the tracking page for that legislation.
+We try to reconcile different variants used of the same bill, but the same legislation may end up split over multiple tags, or miss a vote if there isn't a clear link in the title of the vote or debate.

 ## Voting breakdowns and party alignment

 This is the bread and butter of a voting analysis site.
 We list how people vote, and create breakdowns of how parties collectively voted.